k-mcc/k-mcc/README.md

 ### Hi there! 👋

 I study computer science and environmental sciences at the University of Virginia.
-I'm especially interested in planetary geology and ocean worlds such as Europa.
+I'm especially interested in planetary geology and the exploration of ocean worlds such as Europa.

 <!--
 **k-mcc/k-mcc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.